Public Works - Responsibilities

 The Fleet Maintenance Division is responsible for maintenance and repair of our township's vehicles (cars, trucks, light and heavy equipment, including buses).
 They are also responsible for responding to road calls, maintaining salt spreaders, snow plows, and the inventory of all parts and tires.

-Tires can be brought in for disposal to the Public Works Department for a fee of $2 per tire.
-Tires with rims cost $3 and truck tires are $5.
+Tires can be brought in for disposal to the Public Works Department for a fee of $4 per car tire and $5 for car tires with rims.
+Truck tires is a fee of $5 and truck tires with rims cost $6.
 Tires are not permitted in curbside trash and will NOT be collected.

 The DPW is responsible for general road and pothole repairs, street sweeping, stormdrain and stream maintenance, leaf and brush pickup, roadside weed and grass control, tree work, roadway and parking lot line striping.